OksanaBebykh/Kmitlyva/README.md

 # Kmitlyva
 I study at ReDi School.
-I am learning how to coding.
+I am a begginer in codding.